 Additionally, if you normally bring your reusable bags to do your shopping, make sure the bags are washed before each trip to the store.
 Be advised that certain stores are not currently allowing customers to BYOB, so check with your local grocery store before assuming.

 Safety while shopping

 Naturally, the number one priority when venturing into any public setting is to wear a mask.
-The Centers for Disease Control & Prevention (CDC) now recommends doubling up on masks when possible.
+The Centers for Disease Control & Prevention (CDC) now recommends doubling up on masks.
 The best of the best are generally considered the N95s.
-The masks are meant to create a barrier between your nose and mouth and any bacteria or airborne pathogens, so properly fitting the cloth to seal over the bridge of your nose, over your mouth down to your chin is imperative for the masks to function properly.
-Though it’s safer to shop alone, if you have to bring your children, be certain each child is fitted with kids’ face masks from Green Supply of the proper size.
+The masks are meant to create a barrier between your nose and mouth and any bacteria or airborne pathogens, so properly fitting the cloth to seal over the bridge of your nose, over your mouth down to your chin is imperative for the masks to function correctly.
+Though it’s safer to shop alone if you have to bring your children, be certain each child is fitted with kids’ face masks from Green Supply of the proper size.

-Touch as few items as possible, reserving the “squeeze test” only for products you are certain to purchase and do not sample products.
+Touch as few items as possible, reserving the “squeeze test” only for products you are sure to purchase and do not sample products.
 When checking out, seek out touchless payment options if available.
-If you do touch a card, keypad or currency, use hand sanitizer immediately after.
+If you touch a card, keypad, or currency, use hand sanitizer immediately afterward.

 Safety when returning home

-If you want to take the added precaution of using disinfectant wipes to wipe down all products before bringing them into your home, there is no harm in doing so, but the coronavirus requires a living host to survive, thrive and transmit, so there is currently no evidence that suggests you can catch it from food packaging or produce.
-However, the World Health Organization (WHO) suggests that hands should still be washed after handling any products, and fruit and vegetables should still be cleaned to remove debris or pesticides just as was done before the COVID-19 epidemic.
+If you want to take the added precaution of using disinfectant wipes to wipe down all products before bringing them into your home, there is no harm in doing so.
+Still, the coronavirus requires a living host to survive, thrive and transmit, so there is currently no evidence suggesting you can catch it from food packaging or produce.
+However, the World Health Organization (WHO) indicates that hands should still be washed after handling any products, and fruit and vegetables should still be cleaned to remove debris or pesticides, just as was done before the COVID-19 epidemic.